JustSift/ReSift/docs/tutorial/resift-rentals.md

 ### 6. Isolate Status

-With that, you can see the movie names on the homepage gets updates according to the updates in the movie form.
+With that, you can see the movie names on the homepage gets updated according to the updates in the movie form.

-On side effect with that, is that every time you hover over a movie will trigger a re-fetch of the movies data in each genre.
-That's because in [section 5](#dispatch-fetch-on-hover), we added logic to dispatch movie fetch when hovering over the movie thumbnail.
+One side effect with that is, every time you hover over a movie will trigger a re-fetch of the movies data in each genre.
+This is because in [section 5](#dispatch-fetch-on-hover), we added logic to dispatch movie fetch when hovering over the movie thumbnail.

-The solution to address this is setting `isolatedStatus` to `true` in `useStatus`.
+The solution to address it is setting `isolatedStatus` to `true` in `useStatus`.

 ```js
 // /components/Genre.js